Category: New York

 Include military pay you included in your federal adjusted gross income that you received for active service as a member in the armed services of the United States in an area designated as a combat zone.

-Include any interest you paid in 2013 on loans made to you under HELP.
+Include any interest you paid in the tax year on loans made to you under HELP.

 Include any interest income attributable to a BAB issued by New York State or its local governments that you included in your federal AGI.